-Many organizations use different systems for their email marketing, CRM, third-party event ticketing, volunteer management, analytics, and online donations rather than housing all this information in one place.
+Many nonprofits use different systems for their email marketing, CRM, third-party event ticketing, volunteer management, analytics, and online donations rather than housing all this information in one place.
 The use of multiple systems forces you to manually export and import data across the different platforms, and keep track of each campaign separately.
-This is not only time consuming, but it can convolute data and lead to errors in reporting.
+This is not only time consuming, but it can muddy your data and lead to errors.

 An example of this is to tailor your messages in your email marketing software based on emails that come in through your fundraising page.
 During an event campaign, you can schedule specific emails based on supporters’ fundraising activity.
 You can create separate email series for first-time donors, monthly donors, and potential donors who attend an event.
-By configuring your email marketing, you can set your donors on a nurture track based on this data.
+You can then set donors on the appropriate nurture track.

 2. Build Donor Stewardship

-The ability to see how supporters have interacted with you through various channels—all in one easy-to-navigate dashboard—is an invaluable resource.
-This gives you a complete history of your supporters, which helps you to cultivate your relationship with them based on how they typically like to engage with your organization.
+The ability to see how supporters have interacted with you through various channels—all in one easy-to-use dashboard—is a valuable resource.
+This gives you a complete history of your supporters, which helps you to cultivate your relationship with them based on how they prefer to engage with your organization.

 In this example, you can see that a donor made two gifts in 2015.
 You can check which gift was bigger, which appeal they gave to, the date they gave, and their average gift size.
 After checking this, you can pinpoint exactly what should be included in your future messaging.
-For example, this particular donor gave a gift after attending a Labor Day barbecue event.
-Your next piece of messaging could have informed them of an upcoming event.
+For example, this donor made a gift after attending a Labor Day barbecue event.
+Your next message could inform them of another upcoming event.

 3. Eliminate Additional Work

 When data is spread across several platforms, you have to manually move the information to one place.
-This time-intensive, tedious work comes out of your budget and heavily impacts your employees’ workday.
-It takes a substantial amount of time to export data from your online fundraising platform and enter it into your CRM.
-Their focus then shifts from growing your organization to sustaining the organization.
+This time-sucking, tedious work comes out of your budget and impacts your employees’ workday.
+It takes a lot of time to export data from your online fundraising platform and enter it into your CRM.
+Your focus then shifts from growing your organization to sustaining the organization.

-As with most things that require a manual process, room for human error creates an additional challenge.
+As with most things that require a manual process, the potential for human error can cause problems.

-With a strategic platform integration, the need to manually input data is eliminated.
+With a sleek platform integration, the need to manually input data is eliminated.
 All of your online fundraising data and event pages transfer automatically into your CRM.
-This eliminates unnecessary work, and also prevents any donor data from slipping through the cracks.
-Now you’ve enabled your employees to dedicate more time towards the work that matters most: your mission.
+This eliminates unnecessary work and prevents any donor data from slipping through the cracks.
+Now your employees can dedicate more time to the work that matters most: your mission.

 4. Empower Your Organization to Stay Up to Date

-Centralized data doesn’t just improve your organization’s communication with donors, but also your communication with your internal staff.
-By integrating your online fundraising platform and CRM, you are empowering your entire organization to stay up to date on interactions with donors.
-Employees can see who is communicating with the donor, when they made this communication, and what was discussed.
+Centralized data doesn’t just improve your nonprofit’s communication with donors, but also your communication with your internal staff.
+By integrating your online fundraising platform and CRM, you empower your entire team to stay up to date on interactions with donors.
+Employees can see who is communicating with the donor, when they made contact, and what was discussed.
 This information can be easily accessed, no matter where the employee is or what department they work in.

 This transparency coordinates efforts across departments.
-For example, your marketing team may send a donation ask email for your upcoming #GivingTuesday campaign.
+For example, your marketing team may send a appeal email for your upcoming #GivingTuesday campaign.
 If other staff members at your organization can access this information quickly, this will prevent an employee heading a different campaign from reaching out to the same individuals for a donation at the same time, such as an end-of-year ask.
-Otherwise, your organization would appear disorganized and may turn donors off to giving.
+Otherwise, your organization could appear disorganized and may turn donors off to giving.

-Consolidated data that is easy to access drives effective cross-departmental collaboration and action.
+Unified data that is easy to access drives effective cross-departmental collaboration and action.
 Every employee can see the flow of communications with each donor.
-Remote staff members are kept in the loop, and different departments no longer need to waste valuable time checking and re-checking with other team members to ensure they are not targeting the same donor multiple times.
+Remote staff members are kept in the loop, and different departments no longer need to waste time checking and re-checking with the team to ensure they are not targeting the same donor multiple times.

 5. Improve Customer Service

 According to Help Scout, “It takes 12 positive experiences to make up for one unresolved, negative experience“.
-Good customer service is more important than ever, with just a single poor customer service experience leading to the unexpected demise of even the longest standing supporters.
+Good customer service is more important than ever.
+Just one poor customer experience can lead to the unexpected demise of even the longest standing relationships.
 Customer service can improve greatly with the ability to read donor data quickly.

-Imagine a $10,000 donor who has agreed to be an event sponsor, calls with a question about the event.
-The employee isn’t able to access the donor’s online giving history readily and has no idea how this donor gives, so they have a generic reply.
+Imagine a $10,000 donor calls with a question about an event they have agreed to sponsor.
+If the employee answering the question can’t access the donor’s giving history, they may offer a generic reply.
 The donor may leave the conversation feeling offended that they weren’t treated in a way that reflects their level of commitment to your organization.
-And worse, you may lose this individual not only as a sponsor, but as a supporter.
+And worse, you may lose this person not only as a sponsor, but as a supporter.

 A scenario like this can make your organization appear uncaring and unconcerned with their donors.
-However, by capturing donor data in a central location, all staff members have this information at their fingertips.
-Your staff can access this information on the spot to look up how much a donor has given, what appeal they gave to, who they’ve previously communicated with, and how they should be followed up with.
-This improves your customer service and shows your constituents your team is unified.
-Most importantly, it makes your donors feel like they have a relationship with your entire organization—not just one person.
+However, if you capture donor data in one accessible location, all staff members will be able to give better donor stewardship.
+Your staff can look up how much a donor has given, what appeal they gave to, who they’ve previously communicated with, and how they should be followed up with.
+This improves your customer service and shows your supporters that your team is unified.
+Most importantly, it makes your donors feel like they have a relationship with your whole organization—not just one person.

 6. Segment Top Donors